Robo3D/roboOctoprint/docs/api/settings.rst

      -
    * - ``api.key``
      - Only maps to ``api.key`` in ``config.yaml`` if request is sent with admin rights, set to ``n/a`` otherwise.
+       Starting with OctoPrint 1.3.3 setting this field via :ref:`the API <sec-api-settings-save>` is not possible, only :ref:`regenerting it <sec-api-settings-generateapikey>` is supported.
+Setting a custom value is only possible through `config.yaml`.
    * - ``api.allowCrossOrigin``
      -
    * - ``appearance.name``